International Programmes 2025/2026

 The application period for the MA in Interdisciplinary Latin American Studies for the winter semester starts on 15 April and ends on 15 August each year.

-The dates indicated on the main pages of the Freie Universität Berlin (FU Berlin) website regarding the application period are binding.
+The dates indicated on the main pages of Freie Universität Berlin (FU Berlin) website regarding the application period are binding.

 Applicants are recommended to check out the homepage of the study programme for further current information.